SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 produce unpredictable or inconsistent behavior.
 Memory accesses that can cause inconsistencies is called conflicting access, and this exactly what Swift prevents.

+..
+XXX maybe reintroduce?
+  In Swift, there are ways to modify a value that span several lines of code, which means it's possible for other code to be executed in the middle of the modification.

 .. _Memory_Characteristics: